A Word-Centered Church in an Age of Experience

 Introduction

 Welcome back to Contending for the Word.
-As we conclude this week on discerning true revival, we turn to the foundation God has given His church for every season, every generation, and every spiritual test, His all-sufficient Word.
+As we conclude this week on discerning true revival, we turn again to the foundation God has given His church for every season, every generation, and every spiritual test, His all-sufficient Word.

 Experiences may stir emotions, but the Word transforms hearts.